3 Reasons Why Accountants Aren’t Joining Your Practice

 Why Accountants aren’t joining your practice

 Recruiting Accountants can sometimes be challenging, and there could be various reasons why they might not be joining your practice.
-Over the past few years, the cost of living crisis, the implications of Brexit and Covid-19 and the shortage of talent and jobs, have significantly influenced the job market.
+Over the past few years, the cost of living crisis and the shortage of talent and jobs, have significantly influenced the job market.

-With many people in the industry not confident in their futures, it’s important that your practice offers the best benefits, competitive salary and opportunities for their employees.
+An Assistant Manager said, “Most people leave practice due to the poor work-life balance that it causes.”
+With many people in the industry not confident in their futures, it’s important that your practice offers the best benefits, competitive salary and opportunities for employees.
+Think about what accountancy professionals want and how you can effortlessly attract amazing accountants to your practice.

 Here are the three potential reasons why Accountants aren’t joining your practice and how to make changes to prevent it: